wdehoog/hutspot-ubports/docs/play-on-phone.md

 I have put my spotify credentials in the config file.
 This is not mandatory.
 The Spotifyd website mentions other ways of authentication.

-### Remark
+### Remarks
  I tried to crossbuild spotifyd with it's pulseaudio backend but it fails.
 If you know how to fix that please let me know.

 ## Other players